usmanaslam20/visa-bot/README.rst

     For a description of the Bot API, see this page: https://core.telegram.org/bots/api
-    > /start - Just tells me that I can talk to you.
-    /help - Help for commands.
+    > start - Just tells me that I can talk to you. help - Help for commands.
-    /terms - Information about terms of use and collected data.
-    /subscribe - Subscribe for notifications.
+    terms - Information about terms of use and collected data. subscribe - Subscribe for notifications.
-    /unsubscribe - Unsubscribe for notifications.
+    unsubscribe - Unsubscribe for notifications.
-    /stats - Show some statistics data.
+    stats - Show some statistics data.
     < Success!
 Command list updated. /help

 4. Optionally setup userpic & description.